 What's the DNG format?
 The camera sensor output can be stored directly into the DNG image file, without in-camera pixel processing or repackaging of the sensor data.
 The DNG image format is widely used to capture and archive camera raw images.
 Tools are available to convert images from over 200 proprietary camera raw file formats to the DNG format.
 The DNG format specification is now being incorporated into the ISO 12234-2 standard as TIFF/EP Profile 2.

-Which CinemaDNG images could be processed with Fast CinemaDNG software?
+Which CinemaDNG images could be processed with Fast CinemaDNG Processor software?

-Fast CinemaDNG software can work with uncompressed and losslessly compressed CinemaDNG images.
-It can also work with proprietary extension to the CinemaDNG format, usually referred to as RAW 3:1 and 4:1, introduced by Blackmagic Design in DaVinci Resolve for their URSA cameras.
-CinemaDNG parcing and decoding are performed on multicore CPU in realtime.
-Bit depth of RAW data could vary from 10-bit to 16-bit.
+Fast CinemaDNG Processor software can work with uncompressed and losslessly compressed CinemaDNG images.
+It can also work with proprietary extension to the CinemaDNG format, usually referred to as BMD RAW 3:1 and 4:1 or CinemaDNG RAW, introduced by Blackmagic Design in DaVinci Resolve for their URSA cameras.
+Now this is the only option for Blackmagic Pocket 4K, Micro and URSA Mini Pro cameras to shoot RAW.
+CinemaDNG parsing and decoding are performed on multicore CPU in realtime.
+Bit depth of RAW data could vary from 8-bit to 16-bit.

 Can the software work with non-DNG RAW images?

 The software can work with various RAW images from cameras which have Bayer pattern, but not directly at the moment.
-First you need to convert these RAW images to DNG format with Adobe DNG Converter software.
+At first you need to convert these RAW images to DNG format with Adobe DNG Converter software.
 Usually it's better to run Adobe DNG Converter to create corresponding DNG images and to store them in a separate folder.
-Then one can run Fast CinemaDNG Processor software.
+Then you can run Fast CinemaDNG Processor software.

 Can we run the software at PC or laptop without NVIDIA GPU?

 No. GPU-based image and video processing in Fast CinemaDNG Processor is implemented for NVIDIA GPUs only.
-The software doesn't have CPU-based version because one can't offer realtime processing on CPU for CinemaDNG footage with modern camera resolutions and bit depths without proxies.
-To get better results, please utilize GPUs with NVIDIA Maxwell or Pascal architecture and with 4-8 GB memory or better.
+The software doesn't have CPU-based version because one can't get realtime processing on CPU for CinemaDNG footage with modern camera resolutions and bit depths without proxies.
+To get better results, please utilize GPU with NVIDIA Maxwell or Pascal architecture and 8-12 GB memory or more.

-No. AMD and Intel GPUs could be utilized for visualization purposes only.
+No. In Fast CinemaDNG Processor software, AMD and Intel GPUs could be utilized for visualization purposes only.

 How one can get significant acceleration from GPU for image and video processing?

 To get significant acceleration from GPU usage we need to perform full image and video processing pipeline on GPU, rather than to get GPU acceleration for some stages of image processing.
-There are lots of software which state significant acceleration on GPU for image and video processing.
+There are lots of software which announce significant acceleration on GPU for image and video processing.
 Nevertheless, quite often this is not the case.
-For example, one could easily get 10-20-30 times acceleration on GPU for White Balance transform in comparison with CPU, but it could hardly improve significantly the total performance.
-We need to consider the timing for the whole workflow to be able to say that we do have acceleration.
+For example, one could easily get 10-20-30 times acceleration on GPU for White Balance transform in comparison with CPU, but it could hardly improve the total performance for full image processing pipeline.
+We need to consider the timing for the whole pipeline to be able to say that we do have acceleration.
 Usually we have up to ~20 transforms in the pipeline and we need to accelerate all of them on GPU to get better performance.
-That's exactly what we do with Fast CinemaDNG Processor.
+That's exactly what we do at Fast CinemaDNG Processor.